Updated December, 2020

-Yield Protection (YP) is a broad-based crop insurance program regulated by the U.S. Department of Agriculture’s Risk Management Agency (RMA) and subsidized by the Federal Crop Insurance Corporation (FCIC).
+Yield Protection (YP) is a broad-based crop insurance program regulated by the United States Department of Agriculture’s Risk Management Agency (RMA) and subsidized by the Federal Crop Insurance Corporation (FCIC).
 Crops eligible for YP coverage in Iowa include corn, soybeans, oats, wheat, popcorn, barley, potatoes, sweet corn, dry beans, forages, grain sorghum, and green peas.
 Not all of these crops can be insured in all counties.

-What Causes of Yield Losses Are Covered?
+Causes of Yield Losses

 For most crops, YP covers unavoidable production losses caused by drought, excessive moisture, hail, wind, frost/freeze, tornado, lightning, flood, insect infestation, plant disease, excessive temperature during pollination, wildlife damage, fire, and earthquake.

-YP does not cover losses resulting from poor farming practices, low commodity prices, theft, and specified perils that are excluded in some policies.
+YP does not cover losses resulting from poor farming practices, low commodity prices, theft, chemical drift, and specified perils that are excluded in some policies.
 There are specific restrictions on some crops based on acceptable farming practices.

 There are two decisions that determine the amount of protection obtained from YP:

-- level of yield coverage chosen
+- level of yield coverage

-- level of price coverage chosen
+- level of price coverage

 Level of Coverage

-How Are Indemnity Payments Calculated?
+Calculating Indemnity Payments